clacroix0/CFIDataClean/README.md

 CFI DataClean is a Windows desktop application that reviews CFI-style `.mdb` and `.accdb` databases for likely data-entry errors, missing records, invalid codes, and inconsistencies across measurement periods.
 It turns the findings into a structured Excel workbook that is easier to filter, verify, and hand off for correction.

-> **Non-destructive by design:** a Run checks a temporary copy of the selected database.
+> **Non-destructive by design:** A Run checks a temporary copy of the selected database.
 CFI DataClean does not edit or delete records in the source database.

 ## Why it exists

 CFI project data is distributed across related plot, tree, regeneration, and custom-measurement tables.
 Reviewing those relationships manually can be slow, inconsistent, and difficult to repeat across projects.

 CFI DataClean converts common quality-control rules into a repeatable workflow.
 It identifies records that need attention and supplies the context needed to investigate them, including remarks, measurement-period history, record identifiers, and verification SQL when available.

 The reviewer still confirms each correction against field records, project guidance, and the source database.

 ## Key features